 More and more colleges are starting to question the value of the SAT exam.
 They should.
 The SAT is unfair.
 Students who can pay for SAT tutoring enjoy a big advantage on the exam, while students who cannot afford tutors fall behind.
 Also, more studies are showing that students who earn top SAT scores don’t necessarily perform better when they arrive at college.
 No question, the SAT is falling into disfavor – and many schools are going test optional.
 But there’s a good side to that: If you want to get into college without taking the SAT, you have more options today than ever before.
 Let’s take a look at three of them.

-Option One: Enroll in a StraighterLine Partner College
+Enroll in a StraighterLine Partner College

 StraighterLine’s Partner College Program is simplicity itself.
 You complete courses at StraighterLine, transfer the credits you earn to the StraighterLine partner college of your choice and begin your studies there.
 Did I just say anything about the SAT?
 No I didn’t, because you don’t have to take the SAT exam before you enroll in a StraighterLine Partner College.

-Option Three: Take a Your First Year of College Online
+Take Your First Year of College Online